shakfu/groovin/README.md

-# Groovin v0.56
+# Groovin v0.60

 ## Overview

 A Max/Msp 4+1 channel looper with overdubbing based on the groove~ msp object and karma~, spindrift~ and gigaverb~ externals.

 Developed on Max 8 and is of now, OS X only (64-bit).
+It is now fully codesigned and notarized.

 This project is/was an iterative product of my attempts over a summer to learn max/msp.